"Counting macros." Ever heard about them?

 There are three categories of macronutrients: carbohydrates, protein, and fat.
 To be able to count macronutrients successfully, you have to be familiar with these three:

-Carbohydrates make up the largest portion of people's calorie intake and should take at least take 45-65% of your daily calorie intake.
-They provide 4 calories per gram.
-It’s usually found in corn, oats, rice, bread, potatoes, cereals, etc.
+Carbohydrates make up the largest portion of people's calorie intake and should take at least take 45-65%.
+It’s usually found in corn, oats, rice, bread and potatoes.

 And while a typical macronutrient recommendation for fats ranges from 20-35% of your total daily calorie intake, there are quite a number of people who find it successful when they followed a diet with a higher fat intake than the usual recommendation.

-Protein is important since it helps build enzymes, hormones, and tissues and it is also crucial for processes such as immune function and cell signaling.
+Protein is important since it helps build enzymes, hormones and tissues.

 But, just so you know, protein recommendations actually differ from one person to another depending on age, body composition, and health.